All Episodes

 I said from the very day that people were hammering me because I was talking about our black children, some of them coming out of the schools yelling and cursing in their behavior, et cetera, et cetera, at an NAACP meeting at Howard University.

-They were also concerned that people the likes of a Rush Limbaugh were going to find out these terrible things.
+They were also concerned that people, the likes of a Rush Limbaugh, were going to find out these terrible things.

-Well, these people say this, they say it anyway.
+Well, these people say this.

-And Then I said, what difference does it make?
+And then I said, what difference does it make?

 They've always thought about us in this manner.